Need help with the Common App Additional Information section? Enroll in our college application boot camp to get the counseling and advising you need.

 If you had an immediate family member ill or you were ill yourself, this is worth mentioning.

-Other commons circumstances that can be explained in the Additional Information section include family emergencies and tragedy, struggles with gender or identity that affected academic performance, a relocation that caused missed days of school, or economic hardship that required you to work during high school.
+Other commons circumstances that can be explained in the Additional Information section include family emergencies and tragedy, struggles with gender or identity that affected academic performance, a relocation that caused missed days of school, or economic hardship that required you to work during or after high school.

 The point with this is to keep the writing brief and direct to explain what happened and what period of time it affected in your life.